gogs/docs/en-US/installation/install_from_source.md

 ### Third-party Packages

-If you're interested in which third-part packages we are using, see [gopmfile](https://github.com/gogits/gogs/blob/master/.gopmfile).
+If you're interested in which third-party packages we are using, see [gopmfile](https://github.com/gogits/gogs/blob/master/.gopmfile).
 You may need this when you are making build package for Gogs.

 ## Installing Go